JulianNicholls/Trivia-Trail/README.md

 A trivia game using the resources at the [Open Trivia database](https://opentdb.com).

+Converted to Typescript February 2020.

+Can be seen running [here](http://trivia.reallybigshoe.co.uk)

 ## Git client

 I have used Git at the command-line for more than 10 years.